iakev/alx-backend-python/README.md

 ## Contributing

 Contributions to this repository are welcome.
 If you have any Python programs or projects that you would like to add, feel free to create a pull request.
-Please follow the contribution guidelines outlined in the repository.

 ## License